 Speaker: Courtney Roman, MA, Senior Program Officer, CHCS

-C. Roman will welcome participants and guest speakers and share findings from the states that participated in the CHCS initiative, Helping States Support Families Caring for an Aging America.
+C. Roman welcomed participants and guest speakers and shared findings from the states that participated in the CHCS initiative, Helping States Support Families Caring for an Aging America.

 II.
 Prioritizing Multidisciplinary Collaboration to Support Family Caregiving in Virginia